Weʼre raising £750 to buy for Blackham Village our own 'There But Not There' 6ft.Tommy soldier.

 The page owner is responsible for the distribution of funds raised.

-Donations are welcomed towards the installation of our village Tommy, who will be unveiled at our village's 2018 Remembrance Sunday ceremony.
+We would welcome the donations towards the cost of our village Tommy, who will be unveiled at our village's 2018 Remembrance Sunday ceremony.
 The total population of Blackham in 1914 was around 300 people.
 From the roll of honour displayed in the village church and the names on our Church Lychgate war memorial we know 64 signed up for war.
 13 never returned a shocking loss for a small community.
 This life size Tommy will be permanently displayed in the heart of the village, as a poignant and lasting reminder of those Fallen.
 Our village Tommy will join those that are being displayed nationally and internationally.

-Blackham’s Lych-gate, WW1 war memorial, was completed and unveiled on 31 July 1921.
+Blackham’s Church Lych-Gate, WW1 war memorial, was completed and unveiled on 31 July 1921.
 Made of stone and oak wood it displays the names of villagers killed.
 Every November on Remembrance Sunday, our village remembers at the Church Lych-gate.
 Villagers and relatives of the villagers honoured join a standard bearer from the Royal British Legion in a short remembrance ceremony.
+The short 2018 commemoration will be at the Blackham Church Lych-Gate,12:30 on Sunday November 11, followed by refreshments and exhibit in the village hall.

 Share this story